Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 LSU Stats and Trends

-- The Tigers covered the spread in their only game when underdogs by 9.5 points or more.
+- The Tigers have been underdogs by 9.5 points or more once this season and covered the spread.

-- LSU has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- LSU's games this year have gone over the point total three times in seven opportunities (42.9%).

+- The Tigers score 32.4 points per game, comparable to the 30.2 the Rebels allow.

-- The Tigers have five giveaways this season, while the Rebels have nine takeaways .
+- The Tigers have turned the ball over five times, four fewer times than the Rebels have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.